pungggi/bc_al_upgradeassistant/README.md

     "userPrompt": "Explain in detail how the following complex algorithm works:\n\n{{code}}", "systemPrompt": "You are an expert AL code explainer for Microsoft Dynamics 365 Business Central.", "model": "claude-3-opus-20240229",
-  },
-  {
-    "commandName": "explainComplexAI",
-    "commandDescription": "Use Claude 3.7 to explain complex AI concepts", "userPrompt": "Explain the following algorithm as if explaining to another developer:\n\n{{code}}", "systemPrompt": "You are an AI expert with deep understanding of complex algorithms.
-Explain concepts clearly.", "model": "claude-3-7-sonnet-20250219",
   }
 ]
 ```